 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition

 © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins

 Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

 Word Origin and History for uninfested v.

 infester, from Latin infestare "to attack, disturb, trouble," from infestus "hostile, dangerous," originally "inexorable, not able to be handled," from in- "not, opposite of" (see in- (1)) + -festus "(able to be) seized."
 Sense of "swarm over in large numbers" first recorded c.1600.
 Related: Infested; infesting.

-- To live as a parasite in or on tissues or organs or on the skin and its appendages.
+v.
+To live as a parasite in or on tissues or organs or on the skin and its appendages.
 To inhabit or overrun in numbers large enough to be harmful, threatening, or obnoxious.
 Related forms in′fes•ta ′tion n.

 The American Heritage® Stedman's Medical Dictionary